EPDM Rubber Roofs Issues – Fail Prematurely

 Before 2014, all EPDM Rubber Roofs Issues stems from the breakdown of liquid adhesives used to bond seams.
 This single-ply rubber roofing system is predominately used on commercial flat roofs, but have failed to reach the life expectancy promised in the manufacturer’s warranty.
 Manufacturers are still trying to develop an adhesive with properties that can withstand the extreme heat that is generating from the black surfaces of EPDM rubber.

 Since 2014, a new system using a self-adhering cover tape came on the market.
-Because this system is still in the field, it does not have a proven track record of performing as intended.
+Because this system is still being tested in the field, it does not have a proven track record of performing as intended.

 Go to this article to see about Rubber Roof Installation

 Watch this video to see how Ultraviolet rays damages EPDM Rubber

 We have been in the roofing business for over 30 years, and when called to replace a roof, more often than not, we see that EPDM rubber roofs have multiple repair patches due to the breakdown of the adhesives used to bond seams.
 As a consumer, it is essential to be knowledgeable about which types of rubber membranes have the best ultraviolet light protection.

 The images show what an EPDM roof looks like in Westport, CT. after ten years.
 This commercial roof has endless patches, and it will never stop unless a new roof replaces it.

 1. There is no protection against harmful UV rays.